ndf-zz/asfv1/README.md

 	**	power
 	( )	parentheses

-Combined with pre-defined symbols, delays and numeric literals.
-The following literal formats are recognised:
+In addition to labels, the following numeric literal formats are recognised:

 	123		decimal integer 291
 	0x123		hexadecimal integer 291